erew123/alltalk_tts/README.md

 Please read the note below about start-up times and also the note about ensuring your character cards are set up [correctly](https://github.com/erew123/alltalk_tts#-a-note-on-character-cards--greeting-messages)

-Some extra voices for AllTalk are downloadable [here](https://drive.google.com/file/d/1bYdZdr3L69kmzUN3vSiqZmLRD7-A3M47/view?usp=drive_link)
+Some extra voices for AllTalk are downloadable [here](https://drive.google.com/file/d/1bYdZdr3L69kmzUN3vSiqZmLRD7-A3M47/view?usp=drive_link) and [here](https://drive.google.com/file/d/1CPnx1rpkuKvVj5fGr9OiUJHZ_e8DfTzP/view)

 #### 🟩 A note on Character Cards & Greeting Messages
 Messages intended for the Narrator should be enclosed in asterisks `*` and those for the character inside quotation marks `"`.
 However, AI systems often deviate from these rules, resulting in text that is neither in quotes nor asterisks.
 Sometimes, text may appear with only a single asterisk, and AI models may vary their formatting mid-conversation.
 For example, they might use asterisks initially and then switch to unmarked text.
 A properly formatted line should look like this: